-A nut pie crust made from pecans, almonds, or walnuts couldn’t be easier or more delicious!
-Pecan pie crust recipe comes together in minutes and makes a gluten-free and low carb crust for pumpkin, no bake, or cheesecake fillings.
+This simple pecan crust is a nut pie crust made from pecans, almonds, or walnuts couldn’t be easier or more delicious!
+Pecan pie crust recipe comes together in 5 minutes, using 3 ingredients, no flour, and makes a gluten-free, mix and press crust for pumpkin, no bake, or cheesecake fillings.

-Pecan crust is a quick and easy way to enjoy a gluten free pie or make a simple adjustment for low carb pie as well!
-If you have a mixed-diet crowd (hello, Thanksgiving!), this is a pie recipe all will enjoy!
+Pecan crust is a quick and easy way to enjoy your favorite homemade gluten-free pie recipes for baked or no baked fillings.
+If you have a mixed-diet crowd (hello, Thanksgiving!), this is a great pecan pie crust all will enjoy, thanks to a pleasing sweet and salty taste.

-- Blend until the mixture is finely ground, about 45 seconds – 1 minute.
+Process and blend it all until finely ground.
+This will take about 45 seconds – 1 minute.
 Scrape down bowl as necessary to make sure nuts are even in size.

 If you are looking for recipes to go with this pie crust made with pecans, the options are endless!
 Virtually any filling works well in a nut crust, either baked, cheesecake, or no bake fillings.